heidimillerpresents-png/claude-skills/README.md

 a finished case study, from intake through interviews to a polished draft, with AI-assisted drafting at each stage.
 Originally used CoPilot; now skilled for Claude.
 See `case-study-interview-to-draft-pipeline/SKILL.md`.

+## decision-maker-outreach-drafter

+Researches a named hiring manager or decision-maker, then drafts a short, specific first-touch or follow-up outreach message grounded in that research.
+Pairs well with `job-listing-strategic-analysis` when both are run for the same company.
+See `decision-maker-outreach-drafter/SKILL.md`.